MAziz-0/My-Portfolio/README.md

     - The project uses **Bootstrap Framework** to utilise its highly optimised feature set.

 ## Testing

 1. Navigation Bar:
-    1. Hover on navigation bar was tested and worked.
+    1. Hover on navigation bar was tested and is responsive.
     2. Checked each navigation option is connected and linked to relevant sections.
     3. Used appropriate styling such as padding and margin to center align the menu as intended, tested in responsive mode.
     4. Tested at lowest pixel count to check if the Bootstrap hamburger toggler is functional as intended.